 Offers for the class entering in 2023 will most likely begin to go out in February 2023.
 We will continue to release offers over the course of March and April.
 Carle Illinois does not release information on an applicant’s place on the waitlist or the likelihood of any waitlisted applicant to receive an offer.

 All applicants will be required to complete the standard American Medical College Admissions Service (AMCAS) application.
 After initial screening, secondary applications will be sent to eligible students at no cost.
 Our innovative, non-traditional secondary application process will consist of a portfolio and video response to questions.

 Both MCAT and GPA will be used as components in a holistic evaluation of an applicant to ensure they have the appropriate competencies to succeed in our unique curriculum.

+The University of Illinois will maintain the confidentiality of applications and student records as required or permitted by law.
 Applicants are not required to disclose sensitive information such as trade secrets, commercial or financial information or information that is of a proprietary, privileged or confidential nature.
-If confidential information is provided it shall be clearly identified and marked highlighted in yellow with the understanding that the information may be used and disclosed only for evaluation of the application.
+If confidential information is provided it shall be clearly identified and highlighted in yellow with the understanding that the information may be used and disclosed only for evaluation of the application.
 This restriction does not limit the University’s right to use or disclose data obtained without restriction from any source, including the applicant.

 University records are subject to the Illinois Freedom of Information Act (FOIA) and its exemptions.
 Once a student is admitted, student records are protected by The Family Educational Rights and Privacy Act (FERPA).